tiefenauer/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Then the radio should be turned off
 {% endhighlight %}

-Let&#8217;s also extend our RadioSteps.java with an additional method:
+Let's also extend our RadioSteps.java with an additional method:

 {% highlight java %}
     @Given("the radio is already turned on")